xXStormXx2000/Game/README.md

 ```
 ## Creating custom system
 You can also create your own systems by inheriting from the "System" class.
-There's are functions you can overload when implementing your system but none of them are required.
+There's are methods you can overload when implementing your system but none of them are required.

 Like this:
 ```